-The Commission held seven meetings in 2023.
+The Commission held five meetings in 2024.
 During its meetings the Commission considered issues related to all areas of its statutory mandate: financial disclosure, conflict of interest, lobbyist disclosure and conduct restrictions, local government ethics laws, school board ethics regulations, advisory opinions, enforcement matters, employee training, lobbyist training and public information activities.
-In 2023, the State Ethics Commission made changes to its training programs and meeting structure to comply with new legislative requirements.
-The Commission staff provided ethics training for elected State officials subject to the jurisdiction of the State Ethics Commission, which was a new requirement for elected officials serving in office after January 19, 2023.
-Beginning in July 2023, the State Ethics Commission was required to video stream the open portion of its meetings, place meetings video recordings on its website, and make certain meeting materials available to the public ahead of scheduled Commission meetings.
-The live video stream, recorded meeting videos and public meeting documents are available on the Commission's website, ethics.maryland.gov.
+In 2024, the State Ethics Commission began a project to create an electronic training module for elected State officials subject to the jurisdiction of the State Ethics Commission, who are now required to complete ethics training.
+The training project will also include updates to the State employee and lobbyist training modules.
+The training project will be completed in 2025.
+Beginning in July 2023, the State Ethics Commission was required to video stream the open portion of its meetings, place meeting video recordings on its website, and make certain meeting materials available to the public ahead of scheduled Commission meetings.
+The live stream recorded meeting videos and public meeting documents are available on the Commission's website, ethics.maryland.gov.

-The State Ethics Commission also acknowledges the service of Commissioner Janet E. McHugh, whose appointment term ended in June 2023.
-Ms. McHugh served as a member of the Commission from 2005 to 2011 and again from 2015 to 2023.
-She also served as the Commission Chair for several years and brought great experience, compassion, and leadership to the Commission.
-During her many years on the Commission, Janet McHugh was a mentor to both the staff and Commissioners.
-We thank her for her extensive years of service to the Commission and the State.
+The State Ethics Commission also acknowledges the service of Commissioner Bonnie Kirkland, whose appointment term ended in June 2024.
+Ms. Kirkland served from 2021 to 2024, and we thank her for her years of service to the Commission and the State.